|MORRIS TOWNSHIP POLICE ADMINISTRATOR'S ASSOCIATION

 Section 2: The Township's use and enjoyment of its powers, rights, authority, duties, and responsibilities, the adoption of its policies and practices or the promulgation of rules and regulations in furtherance thereof, and the exercise of discretion pursuant thereto, shall be limited only by the terms of this Agreement and to the extent same conform to the laws of New Jersey and of the United States.

 Section 3: The Township shall furnish the Association with a copy of any change in the Rules and Regulations at least thirty (30) days prior to the effective date thereof.
-If an emergency arises, the Township shall not be bound to make such notification prior to implementation.
+The Township shall notify the Association of any changes in the Rules and Regulations as soon as practicable prior to implementation.

 Article III: Policeman's Rights